leafo/lapis/docs/database.md

     "ok!"
 ```

-And the same query represented with the `Model` class:
+And here's how you would accomplish something similar using `Model` class to
+represent rows in a table:

 ```lua
 local lapis = require("lapis")